Swirl86/vue-recipe-fullstack/README.md

   - Fetches **Categories**, **Areas**, and **Ingredients** filtering options from backend
   - **Apply Filters**: fetches recipes based on the selected filter options and updates the recipe grid dynamically
   - **Clear Filters**: resets all filters to empty, fetching and displaying the original full recipe list
   - *Multi-ingredient filter not supported in this project (Premium API Only)
+- Favorite recipes
+  - Save, remove and display favorite recipes
 - Basic backend setup: models, routes, server, and database connection
 - Backend tests using Jest & Supertest to verify recipes and favorites functionality
+- Frontend tests using Vitest & Testing Library
+  - Includes basic rendering tests for components and views
+- CI/CD with GitHub Actions
+  - Automatically runs backend and frontend tests on each push or pull request

 **Planned / Future Enhancements:**
 - Add custom recipes stored in the local database
-- Save favorite recipes
-- Retrieve and delete favorites via API
 - Improved responsive layout and animations
-- Pagination / infinite scroll for large recipe lists
+- Ingredients page – a dedicated view where users can browse and read about available ingredients
 - User authentication & profiles
 - Recipe ratings & reviews
 - Improved accessibility (ARIA roles, keyboard navigation, contrast)